ta3ag/lbd/docs/BackendTutorial/source/lld.rst

 This chapter add Cpu0 backend in lld.
 With this lld Cpu0 for ELF linker support, the program with global variables can be allocated in ELF file format layout.
-Meaning the relocation records of global variables can be solved.
+Meaning the relocation records of global variables is resolved.
 In addition, llvm-objdump driver is modified for support generate Hex file from ELF.
 With these two tools supported, the program with global variables of existed in section .data and .rodata can be accessed and transfered to Hex file which feed to Verilog Cpu0 machine and run on your PC/Laptop.

-LLD web site [#]_.
-LLD install requirement on Linux [#]_.
+About lld please refer LLD web site here [#]_ and LLD install requirement on Linux here [#]_.
-The gcc and clang 3.4 can build lld on Linux.
+Currently, lld can be built by gcc and clang 3.4 compiler on Linux.
-On iMac, clang can build successfully.
+On iMac, lld can be built by clang with the OS X and Xcode version as the next sub section.
 If you run with Virtual Machine (VM), please keep your phisical memory size setting over 1GB to avoid insufficient memory link error.